 - Make sure you keep all documentary evidence.
 Do you have an email from your manager saying that your duties have been allocated to someone else?
-Has HR confirmed a change in job role?
+Has HR confirmed a change in your job role?
 If so, make sure you keep records of this.

 - Send a ‘without prejudice’ letter to your employer setting out how much money you want and why.

 - Emphasise to your employers the impact that their treatment has had on you.
 In discrimination cases, you can claim compensation for ‘injury to feelings’.
 The greater the impact of the discrimination, the more compensation you should be entitled to.

 - Be willing to compromise.
-Aim high, but you may have to compromise in order to do a deal and reach a settlement with your employer.
+Aim high, but be prepared to compromise in order to do a deal and reach a settlement with your employer.

 - If your employer treats you badly as a result of sending a grievance then you may be able to also claim that you have been victimised as a result of raising concerns about maternity discrimination.

 - You can also send your employer ‘discrimination questions’ which are a formal way of obtaining information about your situation.
 For example ‘when was the decision made to make me redundant.’
 ACAS set out a particularly good guide for putting together discrimination questions.

 - Assuming that your employer agrees to compensate you by way of a settlement agreement, check whether they have paid you an enhanced rate of maternity pay which is repayable if you don’t return to work for a certain period of time after your maternity leave ends.
 If so, make sure there is a clause in the agreement which says that you do not have to repay the enhanced package.